-(SPARC) When displaying floating point numbers, you should keep in mind that the size of registers is 32 bits, a single precision floating-point number occupies 32 bits (hence it fits in one register), and double precision floating-point numbers occupy 64 bits (therefore two registers are used to hold a double precision number).
-In the hexadecimal representation 32 bits correspond to 8-digit numbers.
+(SPARC) When displaying floating point numbers, you should keep in mind that the size of registers is 32 bits, a single precision floating-point number occupies 32 bits (hence it fits in one register), and a double precision floating-point number occupies 64 bits (therefore two registers are used to hold a double precision number).
+In the hexadecimal representation, 32 bits corresponds to 8 hexadecimal digits.
 In the following snapshot of FPU registers displayed with adb, the display is organized as follows: